This information is intended for use by health professionals

 Nervous system disorders

-Tolerance and physical and/or psychic dependence may develop, especially during prolonged use.
-Discontinuation of the therapy may result in withdrawal or rebound phenomena (see Warnings and Precautions).
+Discontinuation of the therapy may result in withdrawal or rebound phenomena (see section 4.4).
 Abuse of benzodiazepines has been reported.

 When used as an adjuvant in the treatment of epilepsy, this preparation may in rare cases cause restlessness and muscle weakness.